 Magnetic particle testing (also known as flux test, MP test or MT test) is a method of non-destructive material testing.
-It is suitable for the detection of predominantly gap-like material separations (e.g. cracks) in the surface and near-surface area.
+It is suitable for detecting mainly gap-like material separations (e.g. cracks) in the surface and in the area close to the surface.

 Ferromagnetic materials can be tested.
-To use the magnetic particle method, the workpiece must be magnetized in the test section.
-An optimum error indication is obtained when the magnetic field penetrates the material error vertically.
+To use the magnetic particle method, the workpiece must be magnetised in the test section.
+An optimal defect indication is obtained when the magnetic field penetrates the material defect perpendicularly.

-One possible method of magnetization is yoke magnetization.
+One possible method of magnetisation is yoke magnetisation.
 The magnetic flux enters the workpiece via a ferromagnetic yoke.
 The main field direction is the line connecting the two poles of the yoke.
-These can be designed as clamping devices.
-This magnetizes the entire workpiece.
-Hand magnets can also be placed on the workpiece to magnetize the area between the poles.
-Two or more types of magnetization can be used simultaneously in a combined process to detect cracks of any orientation.
+These can be designed as a clamping device.
+In this way, the entire workpiece is magnetised.
+Hand magnets can also be placed on the workpiece, which then magnetise the area between the poles.
+To detect cracks of any orientation, two or more types of magnetisation can be used simultaneously in a combined process.

 Coloured or fluorescent magnetic powders are available as detection media.
 Fluorescent magnetic powders have the highest sensitivity.
 A distinction must also be made between wet testing (carrier medium: water or oil) and dry testing.
 The ability to detect defects is greatest in wet testing.